graphprotocol/graph-client/README.md

 #### The Graph Client DevTools

-The Graph Client CLI comes with a built-in GraphiQL so you can experiemnt with queries in real time.
+The Graph Client CLI comes with a built-in GraphiQL so you can experiment with queries in real-time.

 The GraphQL schema served in that environment, is the eventual schema based on all composed Subgraphs and transformations you applied.